If you're wondering where to eat in Lisbon, this post is for you 🙂

 Lisbon is as trendy and hip as any European capital, and its growing craft beer scene is booming.
 We visited the popular Duque Brewpub for a couple of pours and loved the laid-back vibe and friendly owners (as well as the great beer!).

-Better known as "that wine bar near the castle" we found this inviting place when it started pouring and we were trapped at Lisbon's castle.
-Fearing it might be super touristy, we ventured in hesitantly, but the pouring rain didn't give us much choice.
-Luckily, it was a great place, and we spent a couple of hours drying off and sipping port.
-Their menu is enormous, and they offer a great variety of fine wines, as well as cheese and charcuterie plates.
+Luckily it was a great place, and we spent a couple of hours drying off and sipping port.
+The menu is enormous, with a great variety of fine wines as well as cheese and charcuterie plates.

 Rua Bartolomeu de Gusmão, 11-13

-Known as some of the best piri piri chicken in Lisbon, this is top of the list for next visit!
+Known for serving some of the best piri piri chicken in Lisbon, this place is at the top of the list for my next visit!

-This old-fashioned Lisbon tavern doesn't accept reservations, but friends tell me it is worth the wait.
+This old-fashioned Lisbon tavern doesn't accept reservations, but friends tell me it's worth the wait.

 Rua das Flores, 103

-A truly local tavern famous for its pork ribs and salt cod, and also known for its epic bifana sandwich.
+This truly local tavern is famous for its pork ribs and salt cod, as well as its epic bifana.

 Beco dos Surradores, 5